NationalUniversitySystem/nusa-dev-tools/docs/codeguide/js.md

 console.log( average( 1, 2, 3, 4, 5 ) );
 // Result: 3
 ```

+### Default function parameters
-- **Default function parameters**: Allows named parameters to be initialized with default values if no value or undefined is passed
+Allows named parameters to be initialized with default values if no value or undefined is passed
 ```js
 function tipCalculator( billAmount, tip = 10 ) {
     return ( tip * billAmount ) / 100;